Phanisirisha-46/Fetal_Health_Classification/README.md

 ## Tools and Libraries

-- **Python Libraries**: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn
+- **Python Libraries**: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn.
 - **Google Colab**: For running and sharing the notebook